amazon-braket/amazon-braket-sdk-python/README.md

 #### To validate your configuration using a Python file
 1. Open a text editor.
 2. Copy the code sample (above), then paste it into the text editor.
 3. Replace the `AWS_ACCOUNT_ID` in the value for `s3_folder` to your 12-digit AWS account ID.
-It should look similar to the following:
+If you want to use a different folder in the bucket, change `folder-name` to the name of the folder to create.
+If the folder already exists it uses the existing folder.
+Your statement  should look similar to the following:
    `s3_folder = ("braket-output-123456789012", "folder-name")`
 4. Save the file with the name `bellpair.py`.
 5. Make sure `braketvirtenv` is activated, and then run the following command in the location where you saved the bellpair.py file to run it: